Bernhard Gaul | 01/06/2010

 There is also this sentence: In der Zeit des Verrats sind die Landschaften schön.
 To be reflected.
 A challenge.3

 I assume it is not far fetched to think of the armour of the European medieval knight as being exemplary of the state of European (male) perception, together with the whole concept of chivalry as an extensive set of rules of fairness, to be relied upon because the armour prevents sensual awareness.
 I find this exemplified in Hartman von Aue’s Erec, where the knight rides out in search of adventure, his wife, Enite, behind him as punishment for having incited him to perform his duties of seeking adventure for the sake of adventure.
 As the story goes the enemies who provide the adventure, mostly mythical creatures, giants etc., don’t play by the rules and approach from the side where Erec isn’t able to perceive them because of the limited field of vision that the armour provides and also its noise, which drowns out everything else around him.
 He relies on Enite to warn him, which spawns off a cycle of repeated success in battle followed by renewed scorn on Enite for having broken her orders of non-communication and off they go again to do the same, over and again.
-Not to speak of the cult of the virgin and platonic relations which feed into/create this distorted state of body awareness.
 See also: Klaus Theweleit’s chapters on Body Armour in Male Phantasies.

 TheaterAngelusNovus had identified Wu-Shu and Tai-Chi as most effective forms of training for their purposes.
 As I understand because they focus on locating your centre of gravity in the space around you, raising awareness of all three dimensions, perceiving and moving in all directions, not favouring, e.g., just the front.